EgeCaglarDurmaz/markdown-cv/index.md

 ■ Managing project risks and conflict management
-■ Developing a strong relationship with the customers and stakeholders from diverse departments ■ Leading cross-discipline projects, building engagement and inspiration ■ Conducting computer science research, applying the research to business and commercial objectives ■ Managing resistance to organizational change
+■ Developing a strong relationship with the customers and stakeholders from diverse departments ■ Leading cross-discipline projects, building engagement and inspiration ■ Conducting computer science research and applying it to business and commercial objectives ■ Managing resistance to organizational change

 <!-- https://www.symbolspy.com/dot-symbol.html -->